Fiona Marshall

 Fiona Marshall is an archaeologist at Washington University in St. Louis.
 Her methodological specialties are zooarchaeology and ethnoarchaeology.
 She has excavated Pastoral Neolithic sites in eastern Africa, focusing primarily on the domestication and herding of animals, particularly cattle and donkeys.
 She has also conducted ethnoarchaeological research on factors that affect body part representation in archaeological sites, and on foraging ways of life amongst Okiek people of the western Mau Escarpment, Kenya.
 She has also worked to conserve the Laetoli footprints.

 Biography

-Fiona Marshall received her PhD from the University of California-Berkeley in 1986.
+A native of Kenya, Fiona Marshall received her PhD from the University of California, Berkeley in 1986.
 She is currently the James W. and Jean L. Davis Professor in Arts and Sciences at Washington University in St. Louis.
 She is also a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the American Association for the Advancement of Science.